What is an Enterprise Content Management (ECM) System?

 Step 2.
 Storing and Organizing Information

-After digitization, the content is securely stored in a centralized repository on the enterprise content management (ECM) platform.
+After digitization, the content is securely stored in a centralized repository on the enterprise content management (ECM) system.
 The documents are managed using metadata and categories, which makes retrieval easier and ensures that all information is stored correctly.
 This centralization removes the drawbacks of the physical filling system, making the content easily accessible.

 Step 3.
 Access and Collaboration